-We evaluate segment performance based on the non-GAAP financial measure of gross operating margin.
-Gross operating margin (either in total or by individual segment) is an important performance measure of the core profitability of our operations.
+We evaluate segment performance based on the segment gross operating margin.
+Segment gross operating margin is an important performance measure of the core profitability of our operations.
 This measure forms the basis of our internal financial reporting and is used by senior management in deciding how to allocate capital resources among business segments.
 We believe that investors benefit from having access to the same financial measures that our management uses in evaluating segment results.
-The GAAP measure most directly comparable to total segment gross operating margin is operating income.
-Our non-GAAP financial measure of total segment gross operating margin should not be considered as an alternative to GAAP operating income.

-We define total segment gross operating margin as operating income before: (1) depreciation and amortization expense; (2) operating lease expenses for which we do not have the payment obligation; (3) gains and losses on the sale of assets; and (4) selling, general and administrative expenses.
-Gross operating margin is exclusive of other income and expense transactions, provision for income taxes, minority interest and extraordinary charges.
-Gross operating margin by segment is calculated by subtracting segment operating costs and expenses (net of the adjustments noted above) from segment revenues, with both segment totals before the elimination of intercompany transactions.
+We define total segment gross operating margin as operating income before: (1) depreciation, depletion and amortization expense; (2) operating lease expenses for which we do not have the payment obligation; (3) gains and losses on the sale of assets; and (4) selling, general and administrative expenses.
+Segment gross operating margin is exclusive of other income and expense transactions, provision for income taxes, minority interest, extraordinary charges and the cumulative effect of changes in accounting principles.
+Segment gross operating margin is calculated by subtracting segment operating costs and expenses (net of the adjustments noted above) from segment revenues, with both segment totals before the elimination of intercompany transactions.